Oberhasli Does

 DOB: 12/10/2024

-Ruby is very sweet and seems much more patient with the littles.
+Ruby is very sweet and seems more patient with the children than her dam, though she doesn't have patience for their wild antics.
 She seems to have inherited her dam's cool, calm, carefree demeanor.
 She always comes up for attention, but tends to let the others butt in.
-The increase patience has definitely transferred to the milkstand where she tried to pick her legs up out of my way to let me milk the first few weeks and had to turn her head and watch for the first few drops in the bucket.
+The increased patience has definitely transferred to the milkstand where she tried to pick her legs up out of my way to let me milk the first few weeks and had to turn her head and watch for the first few drops in the bucket before eating.

 Loki Ruby